10up/embed-block-figma/README.md

 ## Changelog

-A complete listing of all notable changes to Block Catalog are documented in [CHANGELOG.md](CHANGELOG.md).
+A complete listing of all notable changes to Embed Block for Figma are documented in [CHANGELOG.md](CHANGELOG.md).

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](CREDITS.md) for a listing of maintainers, contributors, and libraries for Block Catalog.
+Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](CREDITS.md) for a listing of maintainers, contributors, and libraries for Embed Block for Figma.

 ## Like what you see?